dr-rodriguez/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

 First, I will load up the data and packages and set up some defaults.
+This requires the zip file be extracted to a file called "activity.csv".
 I'll be using the dplyr and ggplot2 R packages.
 No additional processing is needed at this stage.